-The hippocampus, Latin for seahorse, is named for its shape.
-It is part of a system that directs many bodily functions: the limbic system.
-This system is located in the brain's medial temporal lobe, near the center of the brain.
+The hippocampus is part of the limbic system, which directs many bodily functions.
+This system is located in the brain’s medial temporal lobe, near the center of the brain.

 The hippocampus is involved in the storage of long-term memory, which includes all past knowledge and experiences.
 Scientists are unsure exactly how this occurs.
 In particular, the hippocampus seems to play a major role in declarative memory, the type of memory involving things that can be purposely recalled, such as facts or events.